jasonkresch/protect/README.md

 https://SHAREHOLDER-5/8085/
 ```

-Where SHAREHOLDER-i is the IP address of the shareholder with index = i.
+Where SHAREHOLDER-I is the IP address of the shareholder with index = i.

 #### Browser Interaction

-Exploring system, servers, secrets, shares.
-(With read permission)
-Configuring CA certificates (avoid SSL error).
-Note: each server uses its own CA to issue its certificates.
-These may be generated individually at each sever, then collected and distributed to all.
-CA itself not checked, only used for client browsers.
-Servers' use direct Public key matching.
+The following subsections detail how to interact with ***PROTECT*** via a web browser.

 ##### Main Page